Office: 9103 Gates & Hillman Centers

-Logic of Dynamical Systems
+Programming Languages and Logic for Dynamical Systems

-Logic of dynamical systems studies logics and proof principles for properties of dynamical systems.
+Logics of dynamical systems study logics and proof principles for properties of dynamical systems.
 Dynamical systems are mathematical models describing how the state of a system evolves over time.
 They are important in modeling and understanding many applications, including embedded systems and cyber-physical systems (CPSs).
 CPSs combine cyber capabilities (computation and/or communication) with physical capabilities (motion or other physical processes) to solve problems that no part could solve alone.
 Cars, aircraft and robots are prime examples, because they move physically in space in a way that is determined by discrete computerized control algorithms.
 Designing these algorithms to control CPSs is challenging due to their tight coupling with physical behavior.
 At the same time, it is vital that these algorithms be correct, since we rely on CPSs for safety-critical tasks like keeping aircraft from colliding.

 "How can we provide people with cyber-physical systems they can bet their lives on?"
 [Jeannette Wing]

-KeYmaera: A Hybrid Theorem Prover for Hybrid Systems
+KeYmaera X: An Axiomatic Tactical Theorem Prover for Hybrid Systems